 W26.4- Pregnancy and early parenthood does not have a detrimental impact on CF-health status in women under a dedicated CF Maternal Health Service in the elexacaftor/tezacaftor/ivacaftor era

-Location: Ballroom 2
+Location: Ballroom 2 (Level 5)

 Speaker: Nicole Green, M.D. – Division of Gastroenterology and Hepatology, Department of Pediatrics, University of Washington and Seattle Children's Hospital, Seattle, WA, USA